DOOM-SQUAD/vcr-api/README.md

 3) It keeps track of how often the API requests are recorded and can transparently re-record them.

-(3 is already support by VCR, but only at that the cassette level.
+(3 is already supported by VCR, but only at that the cassette level.
-VCR-API organizes cassettes along API lines, so can expire cassettes along service boundaries.)
+VCR-API organizes cassettes along API lines, so you can expire cassettes along service boundaries.)

 ## Installation